-The nominal range of inspection requirements for this inspection activity is defined as Tier I inspection requirements, 5 Tier II inspection requirements, and 3 Tier III inspection requirements (total 1 inspection requirements).
+The nominal range of inspection requirements for this inspection activity is defined as 9 Tier I inspection requirements, 5 Tier II inspection requirements, and 3 Tier III inspection requirements (total 17 inspection requirements).

-The frequency at which this inspection activity is to be conducted is .
+The frequency at which this inspection activity is to be conducted is on an “as needed” basis.

 71130.06-04 RESOURCE ESTIMATE